couetilc/equine-lung-experts/README.md

 2) navigate to the AWS S3 bucket and delete all contents

 3) upload the contents of ./client/react-app/build to the S3 bucket's root directory

+## Styling

+Styling is added using global SASS stylesheets, stored in directory `styles` and imported in `pages/_app.jsx`

+TODO
+- How should I manage image assets? next/image?
+- automated deployments!!
+- SASS design system, and clean up styling + components.